DB-Explore: Automated Database Exploration and Instruction Synthesis for Text-to-SQL: Results and Analysis

 \subsection{Main Results}

-\paragraph{Results on SPIDER} Table \ref{main} presents the performance comparison between our method and baseline approaches on the SPIDER development set.
-The results demonstrate that prompt-based baselines achieve promising performance when augmented with GPT-4, while methods such as SENSE, CODES, and ROUTE bridge the performance gap between open-source models and GPT-4 through extensive data synthesis.
-In contrast, our database exploration mechanism effectively enhances open-source models performance with minimal computational cost.
-On the SPIDER benchmark, our approach achieves 84.0\% EX, surpassing all 7B-parameter model-based methods except CODES, and outperforming certain GPT-4 based approaches such as DAIL-SQL and DIN-SQL.

-\paragraph{Results on BIRD} Our method achieves 52.1\% EX with Qwen2.5-Coder-7B on BIRD development set, as shown in Table \ref{main}.
-However, in practice, our approach is not fully applicable to the BIRD dataset, as the discrepancy between training and evaluation database.
-Nevertheless, the data synthesis paradigm demonstrates foundational Text-to-SQL enhancement capabilities, achieving this performance with only 40MB augmented training samples.
-We obtained a result of 55.8\% on the VES metric of the BIRD dataset.
-The VES metric effectively reflects the execution efficiency of SQL, highlighting the high efficiency of our data synthesis method.
-As our approach focuses on improving LLMs' understanding of databases rather than handling complex logic, the synthesized data maintains a high degree of consistency with the database structure.
-This reduces redundant generation and unnecessary database operations, leading to significant progress on the VES metric.
+\paragraph{Performance on Main Benchmarks} As shown in Table \ref{main}, DB-Explore achieves strong performance, attaining execution accuracies of 87.8\% on the SPIDER development set and 67.0\% on the BIRD development set—setting a new state-of-the-art among methods based on open-source 7B models.
+Compared to the baseline using Qwen2.5-Coder-7B, our approach yields substantial improvements.
+Notably, DB-Explore outperforms reinforcement learning-based methods such as SQL-R1 \citep{sql-r1} and Reasoning-SQL \citep{reasoning-sql}, despite relying only on limited supervised fine-tuning (SFT), significantly reducing training costs.
+Moreover, DB-Explore surpasses many Text-to-SQL methods that rely on closed-source models, including GPT-4 and GPT-4o.
+On the BIRD benchmark, it also achieves a VES score of 71.2\%, underscoring that our database‑specific exploration strategy can yield highly efficient query generation through capturing complex schema patterns.

-\paragraph{Data Analysis} Unlike existing approaches that focus on enhancing LLMs' generalization capabilities for SQL generation, DB-Explore adopts a database-centric data synthesis paradigm that prioritizes mining database-specific knowledge.
+\paragraph{Analysis of Data Volume} Unlike existing approaches that focus on enhancing LLMs' generalization capabilities for SQL generation, DB-Explore adopts a database-centric data synthesis paradigm that prioritizes mining database-specific knowledge.
 This fundamental distinction enables our method to achieve competitive performance with significantly reduced data requirements.
 As illustrated in Figure \ref{fig4}, our approach achieves the lowest computational cost among all data synthesis-based Text-to-SQL methods.
-Specifically, DB-Explore demonstrates superior data efficiency by attaining higher EX scores on the SPIDER benchmark than SENSE and ROUTE while using only 79\% and 21\% of their respective data volumes.
-Although our performance on SPIDER slightly trails CODES (84.0\% vs. 85.4\%), this comparison merits particular attention given that our supervised fine-tuning data constitutes merely 0.15\% of the pre-training data required by CODES.
+Specifically, DB-Explore demonstrates superior data efficiency on BIRD benchmark, achieving a significantly higher EX accuracy than other data synthesis methods while using only 70.9\% of the data used by ROUTE, and less than 1\% of that used by OmniSQL and CODES.